ActiveThis profile is actively maintained

 The Equator Principles exist already since 2003.
 Scotiabank adopted the Equator Principles in 2006.

-Scotiabank reports annually on their implementation of the Equator Principles.
-The 2015 report can be found here.
+Scotiabank must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.

 True leader Front runner Follower Laggard